charlesbthomas/charlesbthomas/README.md

 I'm a Software Engineer based out of Nashville, TN!

-Currently, I work as a Staff Software Engineer at Imagine Pediatrics, helping kids with complex medical conditions get virtual care.
-I'm passionate about using the best methodologies, architectures, and technology to build awesome tools for people to use and enjoy, all with an awesome team.
-Today, that means I am using Scala, AWS, Typescript, React and other awesome tech!
+Currently, I work as a Senior Backend Software Engineer at Machinify.
+I'm all about building good software with the best tool for the job.

-Before all this, I went to school at Tennessee Tech University where I studied Computer Engineering and met my wife, Kelsey.
-Outside of work I enjoy gaming 🎮 , playing guitar 🎸, and eating Thai food 🍛.

 - 👀 I’m interested in ...
-Scala, Node.js, React, Functional Programming
+Scala, Functional Programming, Rust, C++, Systems Programming
 - 🌱 I’m currently learning ...
-Rust, Functional Effect Systems with Fibers (ZIO, Cats Effect, Project Loom)
+Lower level systems languages like Rust and C++
 - 📫 How to reach me ... charliethomas.dev

 <!---